spencertipping/ni/doc/ni_fu.md

 Set the second x component to 0 to flatten the image's depth dimension; then set the first R component to 0 and the second R component to 90 to show a front-facing view of your plot.

-## Intermediate `ni` Philosophy and Style
-#### `ni` is a domain-specific language; its domain is processing single lines and chunks of data that fit in memory

-* Because of this philosophy, `ni` is fantastic for data munging and cleaning.
-* Because of this philosophy, large-scale sorting is not a `ni`ic operation, while gzip compression is.
-* Because of this philosophy, `ni` relies heavily on Hadoop for big data processing.
-Without Hadoop, most sufficiently complicated operations become infeasible from a runtime perspective once the amount of data exceeds a couple of gigabytes, uncompressed.